What Does Mutual of Omaha Part G Cover?

 If you are looking for supplemental coverage your original Medicare doesn’t cover, you have options.
 In fact, most states offer 10 different standardized Medicare Supplement, or Medigap, insurance plans.
 Those looking for a broad level of coverage may find that Medicare Part G is an excellent choice for having access to the medical coverage you need for the lifestyle you lead.
 Medicare supplement plans are designed to fill in the gaps that Medicare leaves behind.
 There are several different plans to choose from, each of which is named by a letter.
 These Medigap plans range from Plan A all the way to Plan N.

-If you are already familiar with Medicare Plan F, you’ll notice that Plan G has many similarities to the former plan.
-It offers substantial value for beneficiaries who are able and willing to pay a relatively small annual deductible.
+Plan G offers substantial value for beneficiaries who are able and willing to pay a relatively small annual deductible.
 Medicare Part G provides full coverage for gaps in Medicare.
-It will pay for coinsurance, copays and hospital deductibles.
+It will pay for coinsurance, copays, and hospital deductibles.

 Medicare A and B Card

 Part A is what covers some home health care, inpatient hospital stays, hospice care, and skilled nursing facility care.
-Part B is used to cover certain services from doctors, outpatient care, preventive services and medical supplies.
-Part D adds on prescription drug coverage to several Medicare plans.
+Part B is used to cover certain services from doctors, outpatient care, preventive services, and medical supplies.
+Part D adds prescription drug coverage to several Medicare plans.

 Below, we’ll go into more depth about what Plan G Supplemental Medicare can offer you when it comes to healthcare.